Deep Neural Network-aided Soft-Demapping in Optical Coherent Systems: Regression versus Classification: Comparison of Soft-Demapping based on Regression or Classification

-Then, we can see that, in comparison to the classifier's result, the training and testing output curves when using the regression, behave almost identically.
-It means that the regression model using MSE generalizes much better for all of our test cases (two different NN equalizers and two different transmission setups), which complies with the conclusions reached in Ref.~\cite{bosman2020visualising}.
-Furthermore, we were able to see that by using regression equalizers, the Q-factor level after equalization was still higher than with the classification, due to the better generalization of the regression NNs.
-When we look at the MI values, we see that the classifier's training performance was overfitted, yielding virtually the maximum MI attainable for each scenario, but in the case of regression, the training and testing curves followed the same trend, indicating a better generalization of the problem.

-Finally, we notice that for high modulation formats, such as those shown in Fig.~\ref{fig:constellation}, we have an even more reduced classification performance, with no increase in Q-factor observed for both biLSTM and MLP equalizers in 64-QAM 5x100 SSMF transmission scenario.
+When we use the CEL in our equalizers, we see the same trend of higher overfitting levels as was observed in Ref.~\cite{bosman2020visualising}.
+As can be seen in all four panels, the Q-factor curves of training and testing for the multi-class classifiers show a significant difference (since this metric gives the logarithmic measure), suggesting the presence of noticeable overfitting in the classification model.
+Then, we can see that, in comparison to the multi-class classifier's result, the training and testing output curves, when using the regression, behave almost identically.
+It means that the regression model using MSE generalizes much better for all of our test cases (two different NN equalizers and two different transmission setups), which, again, complies with the conclusions reached in Ref.~\cite{bosman2020visualising}.
+Furthermore, we were able to see that, by using regression equalizers, the Q-factor level after equalization was still higher than with the classification, due to the better generalization of the regression NN models.
+When we look at the AIR values, we see that the multi-class classifier's training performance was overfitted, yielding virtually the maximum AIR attainable for each scenario, but in the case of regression, the training and testing curves followed the same trend, indicating a better generalization of the problem.
+Also, we notice that in the 64-QAM 5x100 SSMF transmission scenario, we have an even more reduced classification performance, with no increase in Q-factor observed for both biLSTM and MLP equalizers.